 A small black X represents removing an engager.

 A pink tooth is a tooth that is moving.

 Instructions on the actions to take are described below the tooth chart.

 On the tooth charts , those same symbols give you an at-a-glance overview of where those procedures are being performed.
-If we know that a tooth is missing, we’ll delete it from the graph.
 The IPR triangles even change width to indicate whether you’re performing 0.1, 0.2, or 0.3 millimeters of IPR.

 There’s a chart for each step, but procedures will never be recommended on even numbered steps of a phase (because your patient starts those steps at home).